 The yearly City of San Francisco Holiday Moratorium is in effect from Thursday, November 28th, 2018 through January 1st, 2019 between the hours of 7 a.m. and 10 p.m in downtown San Francisco and any areas zoned as a business block.

 “Business block” is defined as “a block in which at least 50% of the linear frontage is devoted to business, and establishments in this category are retail stores, bars, restaurants, banks, service type businesses, non-residence type hotels, wholesale businesses, and others as determined” according to the City.

 Waiver requests are permitted, however approval by the San Francisco Municipal Transportation Agency (SFMTA) and adjacent property and business owners is required.
 SFMTA approval must be obtained prior to contacting any members of the public.

 City of San Jose

-As always, the Burnham Nationwide team is available to answer any questions on moratorium procedures or to assist with the application process for waivers in our offices throughout the country.
+This information may be subject to change - we'll be updating this post with any new information is available.
+As always, our offices are available to answer any questions on moratorium procedures or to assist with the application process for waivers throughout the country.